 “There was a scraping noise behind me.
 She had rappelled down to my ledge.
 She was talking, but I was a deer in headlights.
 I still couldn’t understand anything.
 She edged closer and laid her hand on my shoulder.
 I couldn’t move.
 I feared for my life.

 Thinking her hand on my shoulder might cause me to lose my balance and tumble into the abyss, I emitted a warning shriek.
 That is, I attempted a shriek.
 Only a hoarse croak made it past my lips.

 I knew I was about to die.
 I didn’t want to die, but I’d accepted that it was inevitable.
 Before I went, I needed to tell her.”

-Excerpt from “Cutie”, Peter Stein’s debut book, released for the English-speaking audience in the fall of 2017.
+Excerpt from “Cutie”, Peter Stein’s debut book, released for the English-speaking audience in the beginning of 2018.